emmairwin/policies/syndicate_code_of_conduct.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing conduct@stumptownsyndicate.org.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing info@socialcoding4good.org .
 Please read [Reporting Guidelines](reporting_guidelines.md) for details.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Stumptwon Syndicate Board at board@stumptownsyndicate.org with your appeal and the Syndicate board will review the case.
+To appeal a decision of the working group, contact the SocialCoding4Good community manager at info@socialcoding4good with your appeal and the Community Manager will review the case.

 ## 8. Scope